dtim-upc/THOR/Dataset/README.md

 ### Text Data Sources

 We annotated a text dataset with concepts and relations shown in our schema (Fig. Schema).
 The dataset aggregates **Disease/Conditions A-Z** information from major health portals like WHO, NHS, and CDC.
 We manually collected texts about 1100+ diseases, out of which 314 diseases were annotated.
 Each disease information is organized into up to eight different text documents indicating major aspects (conditions) of those diseases such as - Overview, Causes, Symptoms, Complications, Diagnosis, Treatment, Prevention, and Risk-factors.
-This gives a 360º view of the diseases , making it a good candidate for information extraction.
+Each text file has been named according to the corresponding ICD-11 disease code and name, adhering to the latest 11th edition of International Classification of Diseases (ICD), which can be found at [ICD-11](https://icd.who.int/ct11/icd11_mms/en/release).
+This gives a 360º view of the diseases, making it a good candidate for Information Extraction and NLP related tasks.
 A sample disease data source from one of the portal looks like this: [NHS](https://www.nhs.uk/conditions/acne/).

 #### <ins>Text Data Annotation Guidelines</ins>:

 The following guidelines pertain specifically to the Text Data Annotation portion of our dataset.
-Each text file has been named according to the corresponding ICD11 disease code, adhering to the International Classification of Diseases 11th edition, which can be found at [ICD-11](https://icd.who.int/ct11/icd11_mms/en/release).

 To facilitate Named Entity Recognition and Relation Extraction, we have compiled a comprehensive health dataset encompassing detailed information on individual diseases.
-From an initial compilation of information on approximately 1100 diseases, a total of 314 diseases have been meticulously annotated.
-Our annotation efforts have been focused on ensuring the highest quality of data by incorporating punctuation corrections, integration of abbreviations, processing of bullet points, and integration of disease codes.
+From an initial collection of 1100+ diseases, a total of 314 diseases have been meticulously annotated.
+Our annotation efforts have been focused on ensuring the highest quality of data.
 The guidelines adhered to in the annotation process are as follows:

-- Initialization of entity labels and relation labels to set the foundation for the annotation framework.
 - Development of a specialized schema tailored for the annotation task, serving as a structured guideline.
+- Adhering to the Entity labels and Relation labels defined in the schema for the manual annotation process.
+- Incorporating several pre-processing such as punctuation corrections, adding abbreviations, processing of bullet points, and integration of disease codes.
-- Marking of words followed by the selection of appropriate labels from the predefined set.
+- Marking the span of words followed by the selection of appropriate labels from the predefined set of entities, ensuring correct entity annotation.
-- Identification and establishment of dependencies between entities, followed by the addition of these into a corresponding relation, chosen from a list of available relation labels.
+- Identification and establishment of dependencies between entities, followed by connecting these into corresponding relations, chosen from a list of available relation labels.
+- Introduction of global entity type corresponding to the name of the disease to mark implicit relations in text.
-- Rigorous validation of chosen relations against the schema to ensure consistency and accuracy.
+- Rigorous validation of chosen entity and relations against the schema to ensuring consistency and accuracy.

 By strictly following these guidelines, we aim to create a dataset that is not only precise but also aligns with the intended use-case scenarios.